Expedition news and information from the polar regions and worldwide

 22 Sep 2017

 There is plenty of animal life in Antarctica.
-It is a continent of extreme conditions but animals thrive here at certain times of the year.
+It is a continent of extreme conditions but a range of well-adapted animals thrive here at various times of the ye…

 17 Sep 2017

 A trip to Antarctica is a journey to one of the most fascinating and beautiful places on the planet.

 We are thrilled to advise that the legendary icebreaker Kapitan Khlebnikov will return to Antarctica again in October/November 2018… with four new expedi…

 Wildlife watching is one of life’s most satisfying activities, and whale watching is one of the most rewarding of all.
 They are impressive, majestic and i…